 I’m definitely going to avoid plastic bags when I’m shopping.
 Reusable bags are cute and lovely.
 I have at home several of those made from natural fibers as ethically-produced cotton or jute.
 I want also to transform an old T-shirt in a shopping bag.
 Since I loved that T-shirt, I would like to give it a second life.
 To do this, I will ask my mum to help me with it because I’m not so good at sewing as she is.
 Stay tuned to see this changed. 🙂

 If you are looking for a good reusable bag, you can find it here.

-Together with it comes the most difficult challenge for me such as to buy unwrapped vegetables and fruits.
-At the supermarket it is so difficult to find products not wrapped in plastic bags but I will do my best to find small markets that sell vegetables and fruits without packaging!
+Together with it comes the most difficult challenge for me such as buying unwrapped vegetables and fruits.
+At the supermarket, it is so difficult to find products not wrapped in plastic bags but I will do my best to find small markets that sell vegetables and fruits without packaging!

 Since I need to buy a new toothpaste, I will consider the idea of replacing my current toothpaste with a solid alternative.
 I have always been attracted by this product and now it’s the moment to try it.

 I chose Toothy Tabs from Lush but on the market, there are really a lot of them and not expensive ones!
 Just give it a try.